tony-aw/tinycodet/README.md

-I no longer consider this R package to be “experimental”.
-It is now fully functional.
-Besides some textual changes in the documentation and website articles, I do not expect (big) changes for this R package to come.

-Currently this R package is only available on GitHub.
-I might publish it on CRAN later.

 Although this is a relatively small R package, I do understand you may not want to go through all the articles and help files of `tinycodet` without knowing if the R package is even worthy of your time.
 Therefore,